frangrit/frangrit.github.io/projects.md

 Workshops and discussions with LIL yielded a complete overhaul of the site’s content strategy, presenting keyword search as the primary site action, and introducing the idea of editorialized “approaches” to the collection, inviting exploration and discovery by surfacing popular searches, like a defendant or prosecutor’s name, or trial keywords and topics, like *euthanasia* or *war crimes*.

-I created a suite of wireframes with increasing levels of fidelity, before building a static prototype using Sketch and InVision.
-Along with the prototype, I also provided a series of support documentation for the site’s strategy and design beyond the prototype phase: a creative brief to help guide further design direction; a style guide covering specific site design choices and interface elements that effectively and appropriately convey information about the depth and complexity of the trials; and a content strategy brief and extensive revisions to the site’s existing text.
+I created wireframes with increasing levels of fidelity before building a static prototype using Sketch and InVision.
+Along with the prototype, I also provided support documentation for the site’s strategy and design beyond the prototype phase and extensive text edits.

 {:.links}
 - [nuremberg.law.harvard.edu](http://nuremberg.law.harvard.edu/) →